 The Facilities Department has increased the frequency of sanitizing common building surfaces or objects that are touched often to lower the risk of spreading infection.
 The Purell sanitizing stations are located throughout campus and are refilled as needed.

 The NJCU Health and Wellness Center closely monitors any students who come into the Center.
-There have not been any reported issues on our campus.
-The NJCU Health and Wellness Center works closely with the N.J.
-Department of Health, as well as the CDC, for continuous updates regarding this situation.
+To date, there have been no presumptive or confirmed cases on our campus.
+The NJCU Health and Wellness Center works closely with the NJ Department of Health, as well as the CDC, for continuous updates regarding this situation.

 In response to all pandemic illnesses, the Department of Public Safety and Environmental Health and Safety follow protocols outlined by our government partners to ensure a University-wide response.